justdataplease/justdataplease/justfunctions/bigquery/functions_documentation.md

   ELSE STRUCT("Unknown", NULL)
 END
 )
-  OPTIONS ( description = '''Finds season name and start of season date for a given <date>.''')
+  OPTIONS ( description = '''Identifies the season name and the start date of the season for a given <date>.''')
 ```
 **Example Query**: